brandur/org/fragments/one-week.md

 Overall, I came out short of my goal, but not overwhelmingly so.
-My weight did drop three pounds to 173 lbs., but given its frequent fluctuations, I'm not convinced at the finality of the number.
+My weight did drop three pounds to 173 lbs., but given its frequent fluctuations, I'm not convinced of the finality of the number.
 I'm going to continue the experiment for a few more weeks to see if I can hit my Calorie target.

 Some other observations: